DataDog/integrations-extras/algorithmia/README.md

    datadog.hostname=insights-host
    datadog.tags=type:json
    ```

+   and replace `<KAFKA-DIR>` with the directory where Kafka is installed and
-   and replace `<DATADOG-API-KEY>` with your Datadog API key.
+   `<DATADOG-API-KEY>` with your Datadog API key.

-5. Start the Kafka Connect service and include the properties file for the Datadog Kafka Connector as an argument
+5. Start the Kafka Connect service and include the properties file for the
+   Datadog Kafka Connector as an argument:

    ```
-   ./kafka/bin/connect-standalone.sh ./kafka/config/connect-standalone.properties ./kafka/config/connect-datadog-sink.properties
+   <KAFKA-DIR>/bin/connect-standalone.sh <KAFKA-DIR>/config/connect-standalone.properties <KAFKA-DIR>/config/connect-datadog-sink.properties
    ```

 ### Validation

-1. From Algorithmia, query an algorithm that has Insights enabled
+1. From Algorithmia, query an algorithm that has Insights enabled.
-2. In the Datadog interface, navigate to the **Logs** page
+2. In the Datadog interface, navigate to the **Logs** page.
-3. Verify that the metrics are being pushed to the logs by filtering for `algorithmia-insights`
+3. Verify that the metrics are being pushed to the logs by filtering for
+   `algorithmia-insights`.

 ## Data Collected